Our sleep patterns change as we age.

 Snoring is the primary cause of sleep disruption for approximately 90 million American adults; 37 million on a regular basis.

-Restless legs syndrome (RLS) is a neurological movement disorders characterized by an irresistible urge to move the limbs.
+Restless legs syndrome (RLS) is a neurological movement disorder characterized by an irresistible urge to move the limbs.

 - With RLS, unpleasant, tingling, creeping or pulling feelings occur mostly in the legs, become worse in the evening and make it difficult to sleep through the night.